 PROGRAM 1: PORT OPERATIONS GOAL A: Complete the comprehensive Port of Gulfport Restoration Program, in order to provide state-of-the-art facilities for tenants and customers.
 Objective A.1.
 Effectively manage the construction projects associated with restoring and expanding the Port of Gulfport while maintaining efficient Port operations.
 Outcome: Completion of projects on time and within budget Outcome: Percentage of increase in operating revenues A.1.1.
 STRATEGY: Monitor construction progress, ensuring projects are completed in a timely manner.
-Output: Number of construction projects completed Efficiency: Projects completed on time and within budget Explanatory: Contractor performance, processes and approvals from outside agencies, unexpected weather conditions GOAL B: Develop and implement a diverse, effective and engaging business recruitment strategy.
+Output: Number of construction projects completed Efficiency: Projects completed on time and within budget Explanatory: Contractor performance, processes and approvals from outside agencies, unexpected weather conditions GOAL B: Develop and implement a diverse, effective and engaging business recruitment strategy to benefit overall Port operations.
 Objective B.1.
-Senior management will actively work with current tenants to ensure their business needs are met, while also proactively recruiting new businesses to the Port of Gulfport.
-Outcome: Maintain current long-term lease agreements with tenants and enter into long-term lease agreements with new maritime and non-maritime tenants Outcome: Strengthen and increase operating revenue Outcome: Enhance economic development activity at the Port of Gulfport and surrounding region B.1.1.
-STRATEGY: Maintain current lease agreements and recruit new tenants to the Port of Gulfport.
-Output: Number of existing tenants, combined with number of potential new tenants Efficiency: Percentage of Port property that is actively utilized for maritime and non-maritime activity with a corresponding yield of revenue Explanatory: Availability of property, timeliness of infrastructure build-out, global pressures on tenant activities GOAL C: Increase the public's knowledge and understanding that the Port of Gulfport is committed to creating new jobs for Mississippi residents and providing economic stability for the region.
+Port management will actively work with current tenants to ensure their business needs are met, while also proactively recruiting new businesses to the Port of Gulfport.
+Outcome: Increase (Decrease) Number of Vessel Calls (%) Outcome: Increase (Decrease) Tons of Cargo Shipping (%) Outcome: Increase (Decrease) Number of Containers Handled (%) Outcome: Increase (Decrease) Number of Intermodal Tons Shipped (5) B.1.1.
+STRATEGY: Maintain current tenant agreements and recruit new tenants to the Port of Gulfport.
+Output: Number of Vessel Calls, Number of Short Tons, Number of FEUs, Tons of Intermodal Cargo Efficiency: Percentage of Port property that is actively utilized for maritime and non-maritime activity with a corresponding yield of revenue Explanatory: Availability of property, timeliness of infrastructure build-out, global pressures on tenant activities GOAL C: Increase the public's awareness of the Port of Gulfport's operations, commitment to creating jobs for Mississippi residents and providing economic stability for the region.
 Objective C.1.
-Educate and inform the public about: the types of tenants that utilize the Port's facilities, the status of the Restoration Program, and job creation efforts.
+Educate and inform the public about the types of tenants that utilize the Port's facilities, business development announcement and job creation efforts.
 Outcome: Number of citizens that will take steps to prepare for employment opportunities at the Port Outcome: Increased public support and understanding of the Port's efforts Outcome: Enhanced standard of living for Mississippi residents C.1.1.
 STRATEGY: Encourage public support and understanding of the Port's operations, which will lead to job fulfillment by Mississippi residents.
-Output: An increase in the number of individuals employed by tenants of the Port Efficiency: Availability of job opportunities at the Port Explanatory: Accessibility of port staff and facilities through outreach initiative, Comprehensive tenant hiring practice PROGRAM 2: DEBT SERVICES GOAL A: Extinguish any outstanding debt at the Port of Gulfport Objective A.1.
+Output: An increase in the number of individuals employed by tenants of the Port Efficiency: Availability of job opportunities at the Port Explanatory: Changes in tenant hiring, calculated change in the Port's strategic direction PROGRAM 2: DEBT SERVICES GOAL A: Extinguish any outstanding debt at the Port of Gulfport Objective A.1.
 Effectively manage Port operations so that timely debt payments occur Outcome: Bonded debt was eliminated in Fiscal Year 2019.